Your Guide To Preventing Cold Sore Again: A Functional Medicine Expert Explains

 4. Up your L-lysine.

-This amino acid is a proverbial atomic bomb against viruses.
+This amino acid is a proverbial atomic bomb against viruses2.
 I put many of my patients on 1,000 milligrams of lysine two to three times a day.
 Also focus on foods that are rich in L-lysine, such as wild-caught fish and organic poultry.

 5. Decrease your L-arginine.

-Just as you want to increase your L-lysine, work on decreasing the amino acid L-arginine.
+Just as you want to increase your L-lysine, work on decreasing the amino acid L-arginine3.
 This guy is needed for the replication of the herpes simplex virus, which is something we don't want.
 Avoid or limit foods rich in the amino acid arginine like beer, chocolate, cola, chicken soup, grains, nuts, and seeds.

 6. Get adaptogenic.

 Lemon balm (Melissa officinalis) is a lemon-scented member of the mint family.
 In a randomized, double-blind trial4 of 116 patients with herpes simplex cold sores, 96 percent reported complete clearing of lesions at day eight after using 1 percent balm extract cream five times a day.
 In another study4, lemon balm essential oil was placed on lesions within 72 hours of their cold sore symptoms and results showed that sores were significantly smaller and healed faster with the lemon balm treatment.